This Homemade Vegetable Broth is a delicious base for soups, stews and even for your favorite turkey stuffing.

 Homemade Vegetable Broth

-2 leeks, trimmed and washed thoroughly, then sliced into 1-inch chunks
+- 2 medium leeks, trimmed and washed thoroughly, then sliced into 1-inch chunks

-1. Heat the olive oil in a medium to large saucepan or stockpot over medium-high heat.
+- In a medium to large saucepan, heat the olive oil over medium-high heat.
 Add the onion and cook, stirring until caramelized, about 8 minutes.
 Add the carrots, parsnips, leeks and celery.
 Continue to cook and stir until the vegetables begin to soften, about 10 minutes.

 - Add 10 cups (2½ quarts) of water, plus the kale leaves, thyme, parsley, ginger and bay leaf.
 Bring to a boil, reduce heat, and let simmer about 1 hour.

 - Remove from heat and strain the broth through a fine sieve, pressing on the vegetables to extract as much juice and flavor as possible.
 Discard the vegetables (don't worry... you've sucked all of the flavor and nutrients in them and transferred them to the broth).